RILAB/bis101/lecture15.md

 female P x male M = no problemo

-how explain <strong style="font-size: 150%; color: red;">?</strong> P's generally sielenced.
+how explain <strong style="font-size: 150%; color: red;">?</strong> P's generally silenced.
 Ovule cytoplasm has RNA or other mechanism needed for silencing.  male does not. so if male P x female M -> P goes wild and death

 P-element insertions provide mutational diversity for selection/evolution!
+DRAW selection experiment

-### V(D)J
+### V()D)J

+immunoglobulin and T cell receptors production of the immune system.

+V(D)J recombination takes place in the primary lymphoid tissue (the bone marrow for B cells, and Thymus for T cells)

+Responsible for immense diversity of antibodies B and C lymphocytes use to recognize foreign material and prime immune response

- Antibody genes in vertebrates: three loci which code for different numbers/types of three gene segments.
+3 loci, with V (D on heavy chain) and J regions with different numbers/types of three gene segments.
 Variable/Diverse/Joining regions

-Responsible for immense diversity of antibodies B and C lymphocytes use to recognize foreign material and prime immune response

 Each exon has an Recombinational Signal Sequence, and this RSS = TIR